Tax Lien Sale Information

 During the auction, emails and phone inquiries submitted during business hours are answered immediately.
 You can place your bids online, watch and re-bid, and have multiple opportunities to bid.
 We will be making two computers available in our building during office hours for those of you who wish to come in and bid.
 You can still participate fully, even if you don’t have a computer!

 You will register for the sale by submitting some basic information such as your name, address, etc. From the information gathered, an IRS W-9 form will be completed for you and passed along to the county.
 You will then need to deposit 10 percent of the amount you want to spend on winning bids.
 Our secure tax sale website will guide you through this process using our step-by-step deposit wizard.
-This can be done from 8 AM MT October 13, 2017 until 4 PM MT on November 1, 2017.
+This can be done from 8 a.m.
+MST October 11, 2019 until 4 p.m.
+MST on November 5, 2019.
 Bidding will begin at 8 a.m.
-MST on Nov.
-2, 2017.
+MST on November 7, 2019.
 The auction will close in batches, starting at 8 a.m.
-MST on Nov.
-6, 2017.
+MST on November 11, 2019.

 To get started, register online.
 It is very important that the Treasurer’s Office has up-to-date information for all of our tax lien buyers.
 If you have purchased tax liens in the past and wish to maintain your current tax lien buyer number, you must register, whether or not you plan to participate this year.

 If you are not a current tax lien holder and choose not to register, your record may be removed from our system so that our files will be current.
 If you, family members, or business associates, have historically purchased tax liens under more than one tax lien buyer number, please make sure that all of them are registered.
 You do not have to make a deposit to register.